pltod/javascript-applications/README.md

 ![](https://github.com/pltod/javascript-applications/blob/master/images/test-modules.png)

-* Additionaly for some topics we have self contained subprojects that require running a db or running a server to try different concepts.
-For these see appropriate README files in the subfolders.
+* 2. Additionaly for some topics there are self-contained subprojects that require running a db or running a server to try different concepts.
+For these see appropriate README files in the subfolders of application-level folder.

 # Scaffolding